 Work Group Services

+The culture of the workplace creates the environment for both the work and the workgroup.
 Work group services are tailored to the specific issues that are affecting a group.
-Each process typically begins with a Leadership Consultation, which can be scheduled through our office and can take place at a location most convenient for you.
-This one-hour meeting takes place with Morris Mosley, our work group specialist, and Karie Wolfson, our director.
+To begin a request for work group services or to receive recommendations, you will begin the process with a Leadership Consultation.
+This one-hour meeting takes place with Morris Mosley, our work group specialist, and can be scheduled through our Office Manager.

-Leadership consultations should involve the group leader and anyone you feel may be helpful in understanding the group’s needs, which often includes a human resources or administrative staff member.
+Leadership Consultations should involve the group leader and anyone you feel may help to clarify the group’s needs, which often includes a human resources or administrative staff member.

 Work Group Services include: